BumbleB2na/react-save-links/README.md

 * Will there be unit tests?

-    *Yes, we'll use Test Driven Development (TDD) for building the Data Layer at least*
+    *Yes, we'll use React Testing Library and Jest.
+These are both recommended by React and come bundled in an app created using Create React App.*